Declan444/theshop/README.md

 ## Deploying to Heroku

+I have included details of deployment in a separate file [deployment.md](deployment.md).

 - Head back over to [Heroku](https://www.heroku.com) and click on your app and then go to the Settings tab
 - On the settings page scroll down to the config vars section and enter the DATABASE_URL which you will set equal to the postgress URL, create Secret key this can be anything,  input your AWS_ACCESS_KEY_ID and your  AWS_SECRET_ACCESS_KEY.
 Add in USE-AWS as True in the config vars.
 As in this project I used AWS, these were neccessary for storing media and static files.
 - As this site uses Stripe for payment, the stripe public, stripe secret and stripe WH Secret keys are stored in the config vars section of heroku.